Sexual Assault: Partners in Peace

 Q: What is Dating Violence?

-A: Dating violence or relationship violence is defined as the physical, sexual or psychological/emotional violence within a dating relationship
+A: Dating violence or relationship violence is defined as the physical, sexual or psychological/emotional violence within a dating relationship or even in casual encounters, hook-ups, etc.

 Q: What is Stalking?